cis3296s25/04-projects-cloudlock/README.md

   python main.py
   ```

-- Complete Google two-factor authentication to log in.
+- Complete Miscrosoft two-factor authentication to log in.
 - Select the option to encrypt or decrypt a file.
 - Choose the file and enter the public key.
 - Press the button to process the file.